Andrew-S-Rosen/cbe504/main.typ

 $<eq:multiple_rxns>

 Here, we will use $i$ to denote individual reactions in contrast with $j$ for distinguishing species.
-In this case, we will define a two-dimensional stoichiometric matrix $nu_(i,j)$, which simply means "the stoichiometric number for the $j$-th species in the $i$-th reaction."
+In this case, we will define a two-dimensional stoichiometric matrix $nu_(i,j)$, which simply means"the stoichiometric number for the $j$-th species in the $i$-th reaction."
 For our example, we have
 $
 bold(A) = mat(A_1, A_2, A_3, A_4)\